9 Effective Ways to Motivate Your Students to Do Homework

 - Research shows homework doesn’t aid in language acquisition.

 - When students don’t do homework, it lowers their grade disproportionately.

 - Students don’t understand the homework, so they don’t do it.

 - Students don’t understand why they must do homework.

 - Students don’t feel it’s worth it to do the homework.

-- You get your students to do homework but they lose it.
+- Students do homework but they lose it.

-HOW DO YOU GET YOUR STUDENTS TO DO HOMEWORK?
+HOW DO YOU MOTIVATE YOUR STUDENTS TO DO HOMEWORK?

 If you keep assigning homework, but no one does it, it seems pointless to keep assigning it.
 Why not make life easier on yourself and just not assign it?
 Besides, it feels like I’m working WAY harder than the students to motivate them to perform.
 What’s the point?